Sexual Bullying at School Workshop (Inappropriate Behaviour)

 Get the FREE 2020 Dreams PSHE Workshops Guide.

-2020 Dreams can provide Sexual Bullying and Inappropriate Behaviour workshops for schools, referral units and other young people’s institutions throughout the UK, tackling the problem of sexual bullying, at school or outside, head-on, using a blend of creative and effective tools and techniques.
+2020 Dreams can provide Sexual Bullying and Inappropriate Behaviour workshops for schools, universities, referral units and other young people’s institutions throughout the UK, tackling the problem of sexual bullying, at school or outside, head-on, using a blend of creative and effective tools and techniques.

 - Almost a third of girls have experienced sexual touching in UK schools.

 - 28% of 16-18 year-olds are exposed to sexual pictures via a mobile phone several times a month or more.

 - Nearly one in four 16-18-year-olds say that none of their teachers has ever said that sexual touching, name-calling or picture sharing are unacceptable.

 *From EVAW (End Violence Against Women): London, 2019.